office-for-students/wagtail-CMS/README.md

 ## Docker

-You need to have [Docker Docs](https://docs.docker.com/install/) installed to be able to see changes in the code, run tests and update local data.
+You need to have [Docker](https://docs.docker.com/install/) installed to be able to see changes in the code, run tests and update local data.

 ```
 $ docker-compose up